AmoghM/Yelp-Restaurants-RecSys/README.md

 # Yelp-Restaurants-RecSys
-Recommendation Systems based on the Yelp dataset
+a) Pre-run step:
+Clone the repository
+Install packages and dependencies: pip install -r requirements.txt Download Yelp dataset here: https://www.yelp.com/dataset/challenge Place the extracted folder into the data/ of the repository